hashicorp/serf/website/source/docs/agent/telemetry.html.markdown

 interval and are retained for one minute.

 To view the telemetry information, you must send a `USR1` signal to the Serf process.
+Windows users must use the `BREAK` signal instead.
 Once Serf receives the signal, it will dump the current telemetry information to the stderr of the agent.

 In general, the telemetry information is used for debugging or otherwise